lsst-sims/opsim_production_tools/README.rst

 Assumptions
 -----------
-* this script will be called from machines ops1, ops2, enigma, minion, ursula, etc.
+* This script will be called from machines ops1, ops2, enigma, minion, ursula, etc.
-* configuration files for each machine will exist (as part of installation)in /usr/local/etc/conf/opsim/launch.conf (symlink to hostname-launch.conf)
+* Configuration files for each machine will exist (as part of installation)in /usr/local/etc/conf/opsim/launch.conf (symlink to hostname-launch.conf)
-* mysql should be running  (mysqld start in .cshrc)
+* mySQL should be running  (mysqld start in .cshrc)
-* sims_operations is installed in the standard way
+* OpSim (sims_operations) is installed in the standard way.
-* sims_operations local directory is setup up in the standard way
+* The sims_operations run ("local") directory is set up in the standard way.
-* opsim3_config local directory is set up
+* The opsim3_config local directory is installed and set up.
-* ?? assumes a call from the "local" directory - /lsst/opsim_3.x.y/
+* The script is called from the "local" directory (/lsst/opsim_3.x.y/)
-* this is bash script and can be executed from a tcsh shell.
+* This is bash script and can be executed from a tcsh shell.

 Configuration File
 ------------------